Jesse Hall is the central administrative building for the University of Missouri, featuring columns from Academic Hall (destroyed by fire in 1892).

 Established in 1915, the University of Missouri libraries are available for research, meetings, training and study.
 Ellis Library, featured here, is at the heart of the Missouri campus.

 The University of Missouri is one of only six public universities in the U.S. with schools of medicine, veterinary medicine, engineering, agriculture and law all on one campus within walking distance, which makes MU a highly interdisciplinary and collaborative campus.

-Built in 1926, Memorial Union honors the 116 Missouri students who died in combat and serves as a community center for the campus.
+Built in 1926, Memorial Union honors Missouri students who died in combat and serves as a community center for the campus.

 Points of Pride